 As far as cheap things to do in Melbourne, this is a reasonably priced place for the entertainment and food value provided.

 They were voted as having the best margarita pizza in the whole world!
 It was pretty damn good, but saying it’s the best is, of course, according to your own personal taste.
 Definitely worth a go if you LOVE pizza like we do.

-They make their own ice cream and it’s actually reasonably priced.
+They make their own ice cream and for a reasonable price.
 It’s $6 for two scoops in a cone and they are heaping scoops too.
 Delicious!

-If you want to treat yourself in the form of entertainment, Melbourne is definitely the place to do it.
+If you want to treat yourself to some entertainment, Melbourne is definitely the place to do it.
 There is constantly something happening.
-Whether it’s a music festival, comedy month (we went to a show!), or a huge night event like White Night, take yourself out!
-Here’s a link to what’s on in Melbourne any night, any day.
+Whether it’s a music festival, comedy month (we went to a show), or a huge night event like White Night, take yourself out.

 And if music festivals are your thing, check out these amazing music festivals in Melbourne.